In this tutorial, you'll learn how to create AI voiceover videos using ElevenLabs and Creatomate, all with just a single API request.

 The video editor might seem intimidating at first, but don't worry – it's actually quite easy to get started.

-If you're familiar with video editing, most of this will seem familiar.
-Creatomate's editor, designed for video automation, works a bit differently.
+If you have experience with video editing, much of this will feel familiar.
+Creatomate's editor – built specifically for video automation – works a bit differently.
 It doesn't limit you to specific designs; nearly any type of video can be automated, giving you the freedom to implement your own custom ideas.
 Even the templates are open-source JSON, which can be generated through automation.

 Let's focus on this voiceover template.
 You'll notice there are four compositions, each representing a scene in the video.
 Each composition includes a voiceover, subtitle, and image element.
 As you work with the template in the editor, you'll see that the voiceovers and subtitles haven't been generated yet.
 These are just placeholders; actual voiceovers and subtitles will be generated through the API request we'll talk about later.